steviecoaster/NexuShell/docs/Security/LDAP/New-NexusLDAPServerConnection.md

 ## DESCRIPTION

-Creaes a new LDAP connection in Nexus, allowing domain users to authenticate
+Creates a new LDAP connection in Nexus, allowing domain users to authenticate

 ## EXAMPLES